-yet proposed to the Council the decisions to sign and to conclude the relevant agreement with Mexico.
-It may also undermine the EU in any future trade negotiations.
+There is a reasonably foreseeable risk that the public disclosure of the protected information would undermine and weaken the position of the EU in its ongoing trade negotiations with Indonesia.
 Indeed, the information contained in these documents would allow the EU's trading partner to draw conclusions with respect to certain detailed positions, concerns, views and strategies of the Commission and of its Member States.
 This in turn may allow the counterpart to extract specific concessions from the EU in the context the ongoing negotiations, thus to the disadvantage of the EU's international relations, and the interests of its citizens, consumers and economic operators.